phoenix-rtos/phoenix-rtos-doc/kernel/hal/README.md

 # HAL subsystem

 HAL (Hardware Abstraction Layer) is the kernel hardware dependent subsystem used for adopting it to the particular hardware platform.
 It provides the unified interface for other kernel subsystems.
-It is the only subsytem required to be changed when kernel is ported to the new hardware architecture.
+It is the only subsystem required to be changed when kernel is ported to the new hardware architecture.

 HAL implements following functionalities:

-* Kernel initialization,
+* kernel initialization,
-* Basic type definitions,
+* basic type definitions,
-* Definition of syspage structure,
+* definition of syspage structure,
-* Basic synchronization (spinlocks),
+* basic synchronization (spinlocks),
-* Kernel console,
+* kernel console,
-* String functions (memcpy, memset),
+* string functions (memcpy, memset),
-* Exception and interrupt handling,
+* exception and interrupt handling,
 * MMU or MPU management,
-* Timer support,
+* timer support,
-* Context switching.
+* context switching.

 Theses functionalities are briefly discussed in this chapter.